MDAnalysis/UserGuide/doc/source/units.rst

 precomputed conversion factor, as obtained from :func:`~MDAnalysis.units.get_conversion_factor`.

-The computed conversion factors for each quantity type are listed below.
+The computed conversion factors for each quantity type are stored in :mod:`MDAnalysis.units` and shown below.

 Constants
 =========